jdittrich/userNeedResearchBook/text/allURBook.md

 that is the exposure compensation in case the part of the image you are interested is totally dark or disappears in light.

-Avoid complicated set-ups or even arranging the user and his/her tools.
+Avoid complicated set-ups or even arranging the participant and his/her tools.
-Arranging the user and his/her tools would change the data you record.
+Arranging the participant and his/her tools would change the data you record.
 Aside from this remember that the purpose is to record data and not making stylish pictures.